dwallet-labs/dwallet-network/docs/docs/developers-guide/getting-started/your-first-dwallet.md

 dwallet client dwallet create --alias <DWALLET-ALIAS> --gas-budget 100000000 --gas <GAS-OBJECT>
 ```

 In order to get gas for the fee, you can use the `dwallet client gas` command.
-It will result the following:
+It will result in:

 ```shell
 ╭────────────────────────────────────────────────────────────────────┬────────────╮